Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 12, 2021

 The treatment for liver cancer depends on the stage, size, and location of the tumours in the liver, whether cirrhosis is present, whether the tumour has spread to other organs.
-Liver transplantation is a treatment option for early-stage liver cancer.
 They include the following:

 Operations used to treat liver cancer include:

 Surgery to remove the tumour – A surgery is performed to remove the tumour and a small portion of healthy liver tissue surrounding the tumour.
 Over a period of time, the remaining healthy tissue will grow again and replace the missing part.

 Liver Transplant – A liver transplant involves replacing the entire diseased liver or the diseased portion with a healthy liver from a suitable donor.
 A transplant can only be done if cancer has not spread to other organs.
 Medicines (Immunosuppressants) are given to prevent the rejection of donor organ after the transplant.